SirQuartz/Logger/README.md

 # Logger

-A basic C++ console logging utility.
+A basic C++ console logging utility for Windows.